Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 ### A SysOps administrator receives an alert from Amazon GuardDuty about suspicious network activity on an Amazon EC2 instance.
 The GuardDuty finding lists a new external IP address as a traffic destination.
 The SysOps administrator does not recognize the external IP address.
 The SysOps administrator must block traffic to the external IP address that GuardDuty identified Which solution will meet this requirement?

 - [ ] Create a new security group to block traffic to the external IP address.
 Assign the new security group to the EC2 instance.
-- [ ] Use VPC flow logs with Amazon Athena to block traffic to the external IP address.
+- [ ] Use `VPC` flow logs with Amazon Athena to block traffic to the external IP address.
 - [x] Create a network `ACL`.
 Add an outbound deny rule for traffic to the external IP address.
 - [ ] Create a new security group to block traffic to the external IP address.
-Assign the new security group to the entire VPC.
+Assign the new security group to the entire `VPC`.

 ### A web application runs on Amazon EC2 instances behind an Application Load Balancer (ALB).
 The instances run in an Auto Scaling group across multiple Availability Zones.
 A SysOps administrator notices that some of these EC2 instances show up as healthy in the Auto Scaling group but show up as unhealthy in the `ALB` target group.
 What is a possible reason for this issue?